0xAuroraLabs/website/README.md

 - Client-side only receives public Firebase config
 - Firestore rules restrict access to specific collections
 - No sensitive data in code repository

+## Configuration & Firebase

+Firebase web config is now directly inlined in each HTML page (see bottom of `index.html`, `app.html`, etc.) because these values are public identifiers and cannot be truly hidden in a client-only architecture.
+Sensitive access is still protected by Firestore security rules.
+No `/api/config` endpoint is used anymore.

+If you later move data operations server-side, replace inline config with backend endpoints using the Firebase Admin SDK and remove Firestore writes from client JS.

 ## 🎨 Timer Styling